Zy0d0x0/HS2-Reversing/README.md

 This is still in progress but this is how i took apart the HS2 Firmware and changed the "user setup" to the "Factory setup".

-We start by downloading the firmware from the HS2 website this can be done with a linux program such as wget or you can do it with your web browser.
+We start by downling the firmware from the HS2 website.
+This can be done with a linux program such as wget, or you can do it with your web browser:

 ```
 ubuntu@ubuntu2-VirtualBox:~/reverse$ wget https://www.ailunce.com/Assets/file/Ailunce-HS2-FW-V1.37.zip